hamelsmu/test-fp/README.md

 1. Generate a copy of this repo by clicking [on this link](https://github.com/fastai/fastpages/generate).
 Name your repo anything you like **except** {your-username}.github.io.

+2. Navigate to the Actions tab in your new reposotory and click on `Enable Actions on this repository`:

+3. TODO

-2. **GitHub Actions will automatically open a PR** on your new repository ~ 30 seconds after the copy is created.
+3. **GitHub Actions will automatically open a PR** on your new repository ~ 30 seconds after you trigger the workflow.
 Follow the instructions in that PR to continue.

 >If you are not seeing a PR, please make sure you have third party actions enabled in your organization: **Settings -> Actions -> Actions Permissions -> Enable local and third party Actions for this repository**